Jaluus/PaperTrail/readme.md

 [3] He, Xiangnan, et al. “LightGCN: Simplifying and Powering Graph Convolution Network for Recommendation” SIGIR 2020.

 [4] Rendle, Steffen, et al. “BPR: Bayesian Personalized Ranking from Implicit Feedback.” arXiv:1205.2618, arXiv, 9 May 2012.

-## License

-This repository does not currently include a `LICENSE` file.
-If you plan to use this code beyond personal/research inspection, clarify licensing first.